aselshall/eds/L/L1/installing_python.md

 In this course we will use Python with [Jupyterlab](https://jupyter.org/), which is an open-source interactive development environment (IDE) that facilitates data science and scientific computing in Python through a web-based interface.

 You can install Python using different methods:
+- Miniconda (*recommended*):
+   - Pros: Light weight version of Anaconda
+   - Cons: You would need to do few extra steps as shown in this tutorial
 - Anaconda (*not recommended*):
 Installing Python using [anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) provides a streamlined and comprehensive approach, bundling not only Python but also popular data science libraries and tools.
 [This video](https://youtu.be/ozTSqhU9Hek?si=cGzNRATmPOPsoLCg) for example shows how to install Python with Anaconda, the different tools that Anaconda provides, how to create a shortcut for jupyterl lab, and how to get started.
-   - Pros: It simplifies the setup process, ensuring compatibility among packages.
+   - Pros: Simplifies the setup process and generally ensures compatibility among packages
    - Cons: Too much time and too much space needed and you will get a lot of tools that you will not use for this course
-- Miniconda (*recommended*):
-   - Pros: Light weight version of Anaconda
-   - Cons: You would need to do few extra steps as shown in this tutorial
 - Installing Python manually (*not recommended*):
    - Pros: Allows for more control over specific versions
    - Cons: Requires much additional effort in managing dependencies and configurations